lynx-r/shashki-scala/core/README.md

-Replica of shashki.online on scala.
+Replica of shashki.online but on Scala.